If you are looking for ways on how to discipline your teenager for bad grades, this post is for you.

-Having a strong parent-child relationship can enhance your teenager’s intrinsic motivation to achieve9.
+A strong parent-child relationship can enhance your teenager’s intrinsic motivation to achieve.9

-Keeping a positive relationship with your child is vital because you will become their driving force for improving in school.
-This is another reason why punishment will not help your child achieve academic success.
+Keeping a positive relationship with your child is vital because you will become their driving force for school improvement.

 Instead, practice positive parenting to set up your child for success.

 If you are looking for additional tips and an actual step-by-step plan, this online course How To Motivate Kids is a great place to start.

 It gives you the steps you need to identify motivation issues in your child and the strategy you can apply to help your child build self-motivation and become passionate about learning.

 Once you know this science-based strategy, motivating your child becomes easy and stress-free.

 Final thoughts on how to discipline a teenager for bad grades